npm/hosted-git-info/README.md

 eg, `npm/hosted-git-info`

-* info.getDefaultType()
+* info.getDefaultRepresentation()

 Returns the default output type.
 The default output type is based on the string you passed in to be parsed

 * info.toString()

-Uses the getDefaultType to call one of the other methods to get a URL for this resource.
+Uses the getDefaultRepresentation to call one of the other methods to get a URL for this resource.
 As such `hostedGitInfo.fromUrl(url).toString()` will give you a normalized version of the URL that still uses the same protocol.